 Online banking apps are quickly overtaking legacy institutions in the race to provide accessible banking services.
 They can deliver services at any time and anywhere in the world.

 Boosted by the pandemic, the market for different types of mobile banking software is projected to reach $1,8 billion by 2026, expanding at a CAGR of 12.2%.

 The sector consists of both traditional banks that rushed to develop mobile apps to stay competitive, and digital-only neobanks like Chime.
 The San Francisco-based startup provides 8 million customers with fee-free services – automated savings, account balance notifications, mobile check deposits, money transfers, online payments, and more.
-As of 2021, the company is valued at $14.5 billion.
+The company is valued at $14.5 billion.